Business terms

 CAPITAL:

-The owner's equity available to a business.
+The owner's equity available to a business.back to top

 CASH FLOW BUDGET: